lradaelli85/drop-ssh-brute/README.md

 `ipset create ssh_drop hash:ip timeout 86400`

-with this command we will create a set with a entries lifetime of 24 hours.After 24 hours expired entries are automatically removed
+with this command we will create a set with a entries lifetime of 24 hours (86400 seconds).After 24 hours expired entries are automatically removed

 `iptables -A INPUT -m set --match-set ssh_drop src -j DROP`